 India has a diversified financial sector undergoing rapid expansion, both in terms of growth of existing financial services providers/firms and new entities entering the market.
-The sector comprises commercial banks, insurance companies, non-banking financial Finance companies, Housing Companies, operatives, pension funds, mutual funds and other smaller financial entities.
+The sector comprises commercial banks, insurance companies, non-banking financial companies, Housing Finance Companies, cooperatives, pension funds, mutual funds and other smaller financial entities.
 RBI has allowed new entities such as payments banks to be created recently thereby adding and strengthening of entities/service operators operating in the sector.
 However, the financial sector in India is predominantly a banking sector with commercial banks accounting for more than 64 percent of the total assets held by the financial system.

 The housing finance companies operating in the affordable housing segment are growing at a much faster pace than the normal Housing Finance Companies.
 This faster pace of growth would not have been possible but for the increase in supply of affordable housing projects.
-According infrastructure status to the housing projects by Govt.
-India/RBI of and the improved borrower credibility/affordability and pass-through of capital subsidy through credit linked subsidy scheme under the PMAY scheme of the Government of India by including the middle income groups in the Scheme, has significantly improved the demand for affordable housing throughout the country.
+According infrastructure status to the housing projects by Govt. of India/RBI the improved and borrower credibility/affordability and pass-through of capital subsidy through credit linked subsidy scheme under the PMAY scheme of the Government of India by including the middle income groups in the Scheme, has significantly improved the demand for affordable housing throughout the country.